muratk5n/thirdwave/en/README.md

 ---

 Libs are mad the e-jagoff now but remember Obama created this cunt.
-He was executing on that 'audacity of hope' business, being audacious on hopeful sounding shit
+Jagoff was executing on that 'audacity of hope' business, being audacious on hopeful sounding shit

 ---